Spanish-Japanese Bilateral Programme of Technological Cooperation

 - Application Form: This form, written in English, should emphasize the project as a whole, the activities of the participants and the importance of it for all partners.
 It must be agreed, completed and signed by all the parties of the international consortium.

-Each country, through its managing bodies, the CDTI Innovation in Spain and NEDO in Japan, is responsible for the evaluation and subsequent certification of approved projects with an international seal that offers Spanish companies a privileged condition of the Non-Refundable Tranche within the aid of the CDTI Innovation.
+Each country, through its managing bodies, CDTI and NEDO, are responsible for the evaluation and subsequent certification of approved projects with an international seal.

 These conditions are subject to variations that can be consulted on the main page of the CDTI Innovation website.

-Spanish companies can benefit from this privileged status in international cooperation projects and also in the case of those projects in which their Japanese partners do not obtain subsidies from NEDO, but the companies can have their own funds or aid from other public bodies.
+Spanish companies can benefit from this privileged status as international cooperation projects including the case of those projects in which their Japanese partners fail to obtain grants from NEDO, but the companies can secure aid from other public bodies or self-funded.

-Japanese partners may consider financing their share of the project through the regular calls that NEDO offers to Japanese entities.
+Japanese partners may consider financing their share of the project through the regular calls that NEDO offers to Japanese entities under the category “Demonstration Project".

 In cases where the call for aid is articulated through another programme, for example Eureka Globalstars, the specific procedure for participation should be consulted.